Learn how Globalscape EFT can keep your file transfers secure with the use of SFTP Servers.

 If your team is looking to increase file transfer efficiency and productivity as well as enhance security, it’s best to use a managed file transfer (MFT) solution with SFTP.
 This option will offer you the greatest ROI on your long-term enterprise data management.

 The Benefits of an MFT Platform that Supports SFTP

 For organizations of all sizes, file transfer challenges can range from infrastructure requirements—like meeting and maintaining compliance mandates—to the efficient management of secure file transfer workflows.
 Using an MFT solution vs. SFTP offers efficient data exchange capabilities that are more secure than a standard FTP client.
 Adding an SFTP server to work with your MFT solution provides you with a data transfer process that combines maximum in-transit security with superior file management capabilities, as well as secure web transfer tools.
 When it comes to SFTP vs. MFT, MFT is the more robust option.

 Use an MFT Platform with Your SFTP Server

 Often the best data protection plans employ a number of different tools that, in combination, create secure, reliable data storage and data transfer environments.
 MFT platforms offer a robust set of reporting, visibility, control, security, compliance, and automation functionalities greater than those of an SFTP server alone.
-By using SFTP and MFT combined, you can you can quickly and securely expand your secure file transfer abilities.
+By using SFTP software and MFT combined, you can you can quickly and securely expand your secure file transfer abilities.

 Industries that face rigorous compliance demands, such as healthcare, retail, and finance, can benefit from the security safeguards provided through MFT with an SFTP server.
 The security of a single connection port, password and public authentication, and strong data encryption can aid in meeting compliance demands of regulations like Health Insurance Portability and Accountability Act (HIPAA), Health Information Technology for Economic and Clinical Health Act (HITECH), PCI DSS, and Sarbanes-Oxley Act (SOX), among others.